arduino-libraries/Arduino_LSM9DS1/readme.md

 like much, but when trying to track the orientation it corresponds to a full circle misalignment in two minutes.
 Without calibration it is impossible to make a working magnetic or gyro compass, artificial horizon etc.

-This new version 2 provides a simple DIY calibration program that gives instructions on how to do measurements.
-It returns the parameters on screen so that they can be copy/pasted directly into the code of a sketch.
+This new version 2 provides three DIY calibration sketches, for the accelerometer, gyroscope and magnetometer.
+They give instructions on what to do during a calibration measurement.
+For more clarity a [DIY Calibration instruction video](https://youtu.be/BLvYFXoP33o) was made.
+The DIY calibration sketches return the results on screen as code that can be copy/pasted in a sketch.
 For a rough calibration you have to do this only once per instance of the chip.
-But the magnetic field is very easily disturbed.
-In a different set-up the chip may return completely different magnetic values.
+But the magnetic field measurement is very easily disturbed by the set-up the chip is mounted in.
+So for the magnetometer it is advised to do an in-situ calibration.

-In spite of some examples, this library does not prescribe the methods for measuring or calibrating, provide quaternions or Euler transformations.
-The development of these is still the task of the user of this library.
-The examples are kept as simple as possible and are just for learning.
+The calibration method in this library gives a rather basic linear correction, which will be sufficient in most cases.
+When used in combination with sensor fusion algorithms, quaternions, Euler transformations, those libraries usually come with their own calibration methods.
+In those cases it may be better not to use the built-in calibration of this library.

 New for all 9 DOF (degrees of freedom) is the possibility:
 * to change the Output Data Rate (ODR), including fast rate magnetic sampling.
 The values returned by get...ODR are now the actual values rather than those in the documentation.
-* to change the internal full scale setting of the chip (FS) giving it more accuracy at the expence of the range
+* to change the internal full scale setting of the chip (FS) giving it more accuracy at the expense of the range
 * to change the band width filtering of the chip
 * to change the output unit
 * to give it calibration zero offset and slope factors
 * to change the operational mode (off, Acceleration only, Acceleration + Gyroscope

 The values returned by the read... methods change according to the settings.
 If left to their default, the output will still be the same as from version 1.1.0.
-The way this is organised is rather unique. (mathematical derivation at the end of this document)
+One exception was made for the magnetometer.
+The default sample rate of 20Hz did not work on all set-ups.
+It has been changed to 40Hz.
+If you really need the 20Hz, the sketch call is *IMU.setMagnetODR(5);*

-All the settings and calibration factors are independent of each other.
+In theory all the settings and calibration factors are independent of each other.

 This means that
 * changing the FS does not change the read... value, giving it more accuracy at the expense of the range.